mathu-shiva/Milestone4/Contribution.md

 - Proposing new features
 - Becoming a maintainer

+## We Use MongoDB for our Database
+We use MongoDB for our database to access all necessary data.

+## Front-end with Bootstrap
+We use Bootrstrap as our front-end framework for all front-end development.

+## We use JIRA for Task Tracing
+We use JIRA Software to track and manage all project tasks.

 ## We Develop with Github
 We use github to host code, to track issues and feature requests, as well as accept pull requests.